Katikistan/Notes/Networking.md

 ![[Pasted image 20240121192451.png|200]]
 More intelligent brute force attack, just try common password hashes.
 ![[Pasted image 20240121192556.png|200]]
 All the rainbow tables in the world won’t help if our passwords are salted before being hashed
-## Playback attack
+## Nonce:
-A playback attack is a type of network attack in which an attacker intercepts and records a valid authentication or encryption message, such as an authentication token or a session ID and then replays it at a later time to gain unauthorized access to a system.

 A nonce (short for "number used once") is a unique value that is generated for each authentication or encryption message, and is included in the message as part of the authentication or encryption process.
 Because the nonce is generated anew for each message, it can only be used once, making it difficult for an attacker to replay a previously intercepted message.

-When a message is received, the nonce is checked against a database of previously used nonces.
-If the nonce has already been used, the message is rejected, thus preventing a replay attack.

-In summary, a nonce is a solution to a playback attack by ensuring that the message can only be used once, and that the message is coming from the expected sender, thus making it difficult for an attacker to replay a recorded message.

-## Nonce:
-A nonce is a number that is used only once.
-In cryptography, a nonce is a random or unique number that is generated for each encryption operation.
-The nonce is included as part of the input to the encryption algorithm, along with the plaintext and a key.
-The nonce provides an extra level of security by ensuring that the same plaintext and key will not produce the same ciphertext even if the same encryption algorithm is used.
-In some cases, the nonce is used to make sure that the data that is exchanged between the sender and receiver is unique and has not been tampered with.
-The nonce is sent along with the message and the recipient can check if it is unique or not, if the nonce is not unique then the message is dropped.

 Nonces are widely used in various cryptographic protocols like in the WPA2 wireless security protocol and in the AES-GCM encryption algorithm.

 can protect against a replay attack:
 When a message is received, the nonce is checked against a database of previously used nonces.
 If the nonce has already been used, the message is rejected, thus preventing a replay attack.

+In summary, a nonce is a solution to a playback attack by ensuring that the message can only be used once, and that the message is coming from the expected sender, thus making it difficult for an attacker to replay a recorded message.
 ## Replay attack
 A replay attack is a type of network security attack in which an attacker intercepts and records a legitimate network packet and then retransmits it at a later time.
 The goal of a replay attack is to gain unauthorized access to a network or system by replaying a previously captured packet that contains valid authentication or session information.

-Replay attacks can occur at different layers of the OSI model, but most commonly occur at the transport layer, where they can exploit the stateless nature of the User Datagram
-Protocol (UDP) and the Transmission Control Protocol (TCP).
+Replay attacks can occur at different layers of the OSI model, but most commonly occur at the transport layer, where they can exploit the stateless nature of the User Datagram Protocol (UDP) and the Transmission Control Protocol (TCP).

 For example, an attacker could intercept a packet that contains a valid username and password during an authentication process, and then replay that packet at a later time to gain unauthorized access to a network or system

 **Replay attacks can be prevented by using methods such as:**
 - Timestamps: adding a timestamp to the packet to ensure that it can only be used for a limited time.
-- Sequence numbers: assigning a unique number to each packet to prevent the replaying of a previously used packet.
+- Sequence numbers: assigning a unique number to each packet to prevent the replaying of a previously used packet (nonce?).
 - Cryptographic techniques: encrypting the packet to prevent the attacker from reading and replaying it.
 ## A man-in-the-middle (MITM) attack
 A man-in-the-middle (MITM) attack  is a type of cyber attack in which an attacker intercepts and alters communications between two parties without their knowledge or consent. by intercepting and manipulating the communication between the two parties, the attacker can steal sensitive information, inject malware, or perform other malicious actions.
 In a MITM attack, the attacker can intercept the communication by either physically accessing the network or by using various techniques such as IP spoofing, DNS spoofing.
 Remember that protocols such as IP is not secure, it's in the other layers the security is provided, like in the application layer where you would use a secure form of HTTP (HTTPS).